Scouts Canada: Projects

-Develop and promote FLEX, FAST and FOCUS – Scouts Canada’s Youth Leadership training programs for Cub Scouts, Scouts, and Venturer Scouts.
+Develop and promote FLEX, FAST and FOCUS – Scouts Canada's Youth Leadership training programs for Cub Scouts, Scouts, and Venturer Scouts.
 In 2018, Scouts Canada released the Scouts Canada Youth Leadership Training which will replace FLEX, FAST, and FOCUS, introducing courses for all five sections which integrate with the new Canadian Path program.
 The Youth Network also maintains and adjudicates the Medal of the Maple for Distinguished Youth Service.

-The National Youth Network is only a small part of the larger Scouts Canada Youth Network that is made up of the National Youth Network, the Council Youth Networks, the Area Youth Networks and other youth representatives across Canada.
+The National Youth Network is a small part of the larger Scouts Canada Youth Network which includes the National Youth Network, the Council Youth Networks, the Area Youth Networks and other youth representatives across Canada.

 Initiatives

-Scouts Canada is in the process of actively increasing its membership nationwide.
-This process includes more direct program support to leaders; building on such things as a partnership with the Robert Bateman Foundation, a program help line, an award-winning Climate Change program and a variety of camping programs across the country.
+Scouts Canada has implemented initiatives to increase membership nationwide.
+This process includes more direct program support to leaders; building on such things as a partnership with the Robert Bateman Foundation, a program help line, an award-winning Climate Change program and various camping programs across the country.

 Controversies

 Organizational structure

-Scouts Canada is governed, like all incorporated non-profit organization, by a Board of Governors.
+Scouts Canada is governed, like all incorporated non-profit organizations, by a Board of Governors.
 Each Council elects three Voting Members of whom at least one must be a youth.
-All members are able to vote for and or be nominees for Council Voting Members.
+All members can vote for and or be nominees for Council Voting Members.
 At the National Annual General Meeting of Members, Voting Members elect the Board of Governors and the National Commissioner.

-There are Scouters, most notably members of an organization called SCOUT eh! who believe there is a lack of representation and lack of accountability of this governance structure.
+There are Scouters, most notably members of an organization called SCOUT eh! who believe there is a lack of representation and lack of accountability in this governance structure.

 Child protection

 In 2012, the CBC ran a documentary suggesting that Scouts Canada had not always reported leaders who had sexually abused children to the police, relating to incidents that took place between 1960 and 1990.
-Scouts Canada subsequently posted a video apology followed by "a thorough, arms-length review of all records held by Scouts Canada on Leader suspensions or terminations that are related to abuse" by KPMG's forensic investigations unit.
+Scouts Canada subsequently posted a video apology followed by "a thorough, arms-length review of all records held by Scouts Canada on Leader suspensions or terminations related to abuse" by KPMG's forensic investigations unit.
 The report from KPMG subsequently "found no systemic intent to cover up or hide incidents of abuse".

 Youth Protection

-In the fall of 1996, Scouts Canada modernized its screening practices for adult members to require a Police Record Check, with a Vulnerable Sector Check added in 2015-2016.
-As part of this screening, local volunteers interview applicants and check the multiple references they must provide as part of the Volunteer Recruitment and Development (VRAD) process.
-Scouts Canada volunteers are prohibited from being alone with a youth member; two fully screened volunteers are required to be present at all times with any youth.
-In the event that a volunteer is suspected of misconduct, Scouts Canada policy requires that they are immediately suspended and the relevant authorities are notified with all information shared as part of an investigation into the volunteer's actions.
+In the fall of 1996, Scouts Canada modernized its screening practices for adult members to require a Police Record Check, with a Vulnerable Sector Check added in 2015–2016.
+As part of this screening, local volunteers interview applicants and check the multiple references they must provide during the Volunteer Recruitment and Development (VRAD) process.
+Scouts Canada volunteers are prohibited from being alone with a youth member; two fully screened volunteers have to be present at all times with any youth.
+If a volunteer is suspected of misconduct, Scouts Canada policy requires that they are immediately suspended and the relevant authorities are notified with all information shared as part of an investigation into the volunteer's actions.